GolfyMcG/template/README.md

 ```

 ### Testing
 In order to confirm that the setup is working, just run `rake`.
-I've overwritten the default task so that it will run basic linting and tests!
+I've overwritten the default task so that it will run all linting and tests including JSHint, Rubocop, and RSpec.
 ```
 $ rake
 ```